 - Marmot Meadows: A little over 1 mile into the trail, this offshoot will path take you to little platform areas where you can see Exit Glacier

-- The Cliffs: is the halfway point to the Harding Icefield.
+- The Cliffs are the halfway point to the Harding Icefield.
 It offers fantastic views of Exit Glacier and the tongue of Harding Icefield.

 After hiking, I was exhausted, and I just went straight to have dinner in town and crashed for the evening, dead tired but exhilarated.

-NOTE: If you choose not to hike the Harding Icefield hiking, you can choose many other awesome activities to do in Seward, that I have listed above.
+NOTE: If you choose NOT TO HIKE the Harding Icefield hiking during your 10-day Alaska itinerary, you can choose many other awesome activities to do in Seward that I have listed in this article.
+You have plenty of options for things to do in Seward, and you are not going to get bored.

-DAY 10 ALASKA ITINERARY: Exit Glacier Hike & Explore Seward
+DAY 10 Alaska Road Trip: Exit Glacier Hike & Drive back to Anchorage

 You will see signs with numbers along the road and during your hike – the numbers are a reference to the year the Exit Glacier terminated.
 Exit Glacier is retreating very quickly and before visitors were able to get very close to it, but now, the end of the trail takes you to the closest point…